Your central Wasatch playground is at risk.

 Preserve Bonanza Flats.
 Back Park City's intention to acquire this open space jewel.

-*On March 15th, Park City will decide whether or not to pay the second option agreement to secure the purchase of Bonanza Flats dependent on levels of public support and interest.
+*On March 15th, Park City decided to pay the second option agreement to secure the purchase of Bonanza Flats dependent on levels of public support and interest.
+The closing date is June 15th.